 The Bachelor program in Applied Mathematics forms part of the TU/e Bachelor College.
 The program consists of the following:

-For the major, you choose the field in which you wish to work later as an engineer.
+Your core program matches the field you want to specialize in.
 We offer you a solid foundation in the form of a number of compulsory courses that will give you a wide range of areas to work in as a future engineer.
 You are also taught non-technology-related courses, as there is more to an engineer's work than just technology.
-In addition to your major, you have a considerable number of free electives which enables you to tailor your program to reflect your interests.
+In addition to your core program, you have a considerable number of free electives which enables you to tailor your program to reflect your interests.

 The Bachelor's degree program in Applied Mathematics is of 3 years' duration.
 The consecutive Master's program lasts for 2 years.
 After passing all of the program components in the first year, you receive the first-year diploma.
 After completing your Bachelor's degree, you will carry the title Bachelor of Science (BSc)